 - Enjoy eating delicious foods!

-There is no one ‘right’ path to mastering healthier cooking, and what you pursue first may depend on your skill level, commitment to set time aside, and your willingness to explore and try new things.
+There is no one ‘right’ path to mastering healthy cooking, and what you pursue first may depend on your skill level, commitment to set time aside, and your willingness to explore and try new things.
 However, if you’d like to pursue cooking from scratch, these are some key steps you can take to get started.

 1. Think about the types of foods you love to eat